openssl-enc - symmetric cipher routines

 The -A option when used with large files doesn't work properly.

-The enc program only supports a fixed number of algorithms with certain parameters.
+The openssl enc command only supports a fixed number of algorithms with certain parameters.
 So if, for example, you want to use RC2 with a 76 bit key or RC4 with an 84 bit key you can't use this program.